digideskio/rhiot/docs/readme.md

 #### URI format

 GPSD component supports only consumer endpoints.
-The GPSD consumer is event driven, subscribing to Time-Position-Velocity reports and converts them to ClientGpsCoordinates.
+The GPSD consumer is event driven, subscribing to Time-Position-Velocity reports and converting them to ClientGpsCoordinates.
 The original TPVObject from gpsd4java is available in the header io.rhiot.gpsd.gpsObject The Camel endpoint URI format for the GPSD consumer is as follows: